solana-labs/solana/docs/src/developing/programming-model/accounts.md

 Unlike a file, the account includes metadata for the lifetime of the file.
 That lifetime is expressed in "tokens", which is a number of fractional native tokens, called _lamports_.
 Accounts are held in validator memory and pay ["rent"](#rent) to stay there.
 Each validator periodically scans all accounts and collects rent.
 Any account that drops to zero lamports is purged.
+Accounts can also be marked [rent-exempt](#rent-exemption) if they contain a sufficnet number of lamports.

 In the same way that a Linux user uses a path to look up a file, a Solana client uses an _address_ to look up an account.
-The address is usually a 256-bit public key.
+The address is a 256-bit public key.

 ## Signers